javitocor/Express-Golf-Inventory/README.md

 # Express-Golf-Inventory

->  A simple inventory web app to keep track of the available itams and coategories.
+>  A simple inventory web app to keep track of the available items and categories.
 Built with Express and Mongoose.
 The Odin Project.

 Additional description about the project and its features.